Ivan Prosvetov: Amateur

 Upon moving to North America, Prosvetov played one season for the Minnesota Magicians in the North American Hockey League (NAHL).
 During his 2016–17 campaign, he ranked second in the league in games played with 44 and posted a 21–15–4 record with a 2.52 goals against average and .928 save percentage.
 As such, he participated in the 2017 NAHL Top Prospects Tournament.
 The following season, Prosvetov joined the Youngstown Phantoms in the United States Hockey League (USHL) for his 2017–18 campaign.
 He played in 36 regular season games with the Phantoms and posted a 2.90 goals against average and a .913 save percentage.
 As a result of his impressive performance in the regular season, Prosvetov was selected to play in the 2018 CHL/NHL Top Prospects Game.
 On February 19, Prosvetov was recognized as the USHL Goaltender of the Week after he blocked 61 shots on net over two games.
 In the playoffs, Prosvetov improved to a 2.58 goals against average and a .921 save percentage.
 He helped them reach the 2018 Clark Cup Final by posting a 7–3–0 record over 11 playoff games.

-Leading up to the 2018 NHL Entry Draft, Prosvetov was ranked 14th among North American goaltenders by the NHL Central Scouting Bureau.
+Leading up to the 2018 NHL entry draft, Prosvetov was ranked 14th among North American goaltenders by the NHL Central Scouting Bureau.
 He was eventually drafted in the fourth round, 114th overall, by the Arizona Coyotes.
-While attending their development camp in late June, Prosvetov was drafted 15th overall by the Saginaw Spirit in the 2018 Canadian Hockey League (CHL) Import Draft.
+While attending their development camp in late June, Prosvetov was drafted 15th overall by the Saginaw Spirit in the 2018 CHL Import Draft.
 Following the Coyotes' development camp, Prosvetov signed a Standard Player Agreement to play with the Spirit in 2018–19.
 Prosvetov made an immediate impact with the Spirit during his rookie campaign.
 By January, he had compiled a 20–6–1–0 record with a 3.07 goals-against-average and .902 save percentage.
 He finished the regular season with a 2.94 goals-against average and .910 save percentage to help lead the Spirit to their second division title in franchise history.
 During his regular season run, Prosvetov went viral for his postgame celebration in which he somersaulted his way to center ice and cartwheeled in the crease.
 Prosvetov maintained an 8–2–0 record over the Spirits' first two rounds of the playoffs as they qualified for the Western Conference final.
 During Western Conference final series against the Guelph Storm, Prosvetov was suspended for five games after he batted a puck into the spectator area at a stoppage of play.
 Although he was eligible to return for Game 7, Prosvetov served as a backup for Tristan Lennox.
 The Spirit would fall to Guelph in Game 7 with a 3–2 loss.
 In spite of the suspension, Prosvetov was named to the OHL's Third Team All-Stars at the end of the season.